consulo/consulo-dev.github.io/docs/reference_guide/settings_guide.md

     By default, an empty border is added for a plugin's Settings component.

 #### Additional Interfaces Based on Configurable
-There are classes in the IntelliJ Platform specialized for particular types of Settings.
+There are classes in the Consulo specialized for particular types of Settings.
 These subtypes are based on `com.intellij.openapi.options.ConfigurableEP`.
 For example, **Settings/Preferences \| Editor \| General \|Appearance** allows adding Settings via [`EditorSmartKeysConfigurableEP`](upsource:///platform/lang-impl/src/com/intellij/application/options/editor/EditorSmartKeysConfigurableEP.java) and `com.intellij.editorSmartKeysConfigurable` EP.

 ### The ConfigurableProvider Class
 The [`ConfigurableProvider`](upsource:///platform/platform-api/src/com/intellij/openapi/options/ConfigurableProvider.java) class only provides a `Configurable` implementation if its runtime conditions are met.
-The IntelliJ Platform first calls the `ConfigurableProvider.canCreateConfigurable()`, which evaluates runtime conditions to determine if Settings changes make sense in the current context.
+The Consulo first calls the `ConfigurableProvider.canCreateConfigurable()`, which evaluates runtime conditions to determine if Settings changes make sense in the current context.
 If the Settings make sense to display, `canCreateConfigurable()` returns `true`.
-In that case the IntelliJ Platform calls `ConfigurableProvider.createConfigurable()`, which returns the `Configurable` object for its Settings implementation.
+In that case the Consulo calls `ConfigurableProvider.createConfigurable()`, which returns the `Configurable` object for its Settings implementation.

 By choosing not to provide a `Configuration` implementation in some circumstances, the `ConfigurableProvider` opts out of the Settings display and modification process.
 The use of `ConfigurableProvider` as a basis for a Settings implementation is declared using [attributes](#table-of-attributes) in the EP declaration.